MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-adopt-consolidated.md

 - **Data classification and labeling:** [Microsoft Purview](/purview/purview) is a robust set of solutions that can help your organization govern, protect, and manage data, wherever it lives.
 It offers manual and automatic [data classification](/purview/concept-classification) and [sensitivity labeling](/purview/create-sensitivity-label).

-- **Configuration management:** [Azure Arc](/azure/azure-arc/overview) is a centralized and unified infrastructure governance and managment platform that can manage configurations for cloud-based and on-premises systems.
+- **Configuration management:** [Azure Arc](/azure/azure-arc/overview) is a centralized and unified infrastructure governance and management platform that can manage configurations for cloud-based and on-premises systems.
 Using Azure Arc, you can extend your Security Baselines from [Azure Policy](/azure/governance/policy/overview), your [Microsoft Defender for Cloud](/azure/defender-for-cloud/defender-for-cloud-introduction) policies, and Secure Score evaluations, as well as logging and monitoring all your resources in one place.

-- **Patch management:** [Azure Update Manager](/azure/update-manager/overview) is a unified update management solution for Windows and Linux machines that can be used for Azure, on-premises and multi-cloud environments.
+- **Patch management:** [Azure Update Manager](/azure/update-manager/overview) is a unified update management solution for Windows and Linux machines that can be used for Azure, on-premises and multicloud environments.
 It has built-in support for [Azure Policy](/azure/governance/policy) and [Azure Arc](/azure/azure-arc/overview) managed machines.

 ## Adopt the principle of availability